mrRay/vvopensource/README.md

 The general idea is to compile the framework/frameworks you want to use, add them to your XCode project so you may link against them, and then set up a build phase to copy the framework into your application bundle.
 This is fairly important: most of the time when you link against a framework, the framework is expected to be installed on your OS.
 VVOSC, VVBasics, and VVMIDI are different: your application will include a compiled copy of the relevant framework(s), so you're guaranteed that the framework won't change outside of your control (which means you won't inherit bugs or have to deal with changed APIs until you're ready to do so).
 Here's the exact procedure:

-  1. Open the VVOpenSource project in XCode
+  1. In XCode, close the VVOpenSource project (if it is open), and then open your project.
-  2. In XCode, make the framework you need your active target.
-Make sure the build mode is set to "Release"!
-If your framework links against other frameworks (for example, VVOSC requries VVBasics), the other frameworks will be compiled automatically- you don't need to worry about them.
-  3. Build the target.
-Your compiled framework(s) may be found in "./build/Release/".
-You may now close the VVOpenSource project you opened in XCode.
-  3. Open your application's project file in XCode, and drag the compiled framework(s) into your XCode project so you can link against it/them.
-If more than one framework was compiled in the last step, you need to add all of them to your XCode project!
-  4. From XCode's "Project" menu, add a new "Copy Files" build phase to your application/target.
-You only need to do this once.
-  5. Change the destination of the "Copy Files" build phase you just created so the files are being copied into the 'Frameworks' folder within your app bundle.
-  6. Expand your application/target, and drag all of the frameworks you just added to your project into the copy files build phase you created in the last step.
-Be sure to drag the frameworks *from your project* into the copy files build phase- you're not dragging from the Finder to XCode, you should be dragging from XCode to XCode!
+  2. In the Finder, drag "VVOpenSource.xcodeproj" into your project's workspace.
+  3. Switch back to XCode, and locate the "Build Phases" section for your project/application's target.
+  4. Add a dependency for "vvopensource-Build Mac Frameworks".
+This will ensure that all the frameworks in the vvopensource project get compiled before your project, so there won't be any missing dependencies.
+  5. Add the frameworks you want to use to the "Link Binary with Libraries" section.
+  6. Create a new "Copy Files" build phase, set its destination to the "Frameworks" folder, and add the frameworks you linked against in the previous step- the goal is to copy the frameworks you need into the "Frameworks" folder inside your app package.
+When you click the "+" button to add the frameworks, they will be listed in the "Products" folder in the "vvopensource" project in your workspace.
-  7. Double-click your application/target in the left-hand list of your project window (or select it and get its info).
-Click on the "Build" tab, locate the "Runpath Search Paths" setting, and add the following paths: "@loader_path/../Frameworks" and "@executable_path/../Frameworks".
+  7. Switch to the "Build Settings" section of your project's target, locate the "Runpath Search Paths" settings, and add the following paths: "@loader_path/../Frameworks" and "@executable_path/../Frameworks".
   8. That's it- you're done now.
 You can import/include objects from the framework in your source just as you normally would.